Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 The instant pot comes with a steamer basket (wire rack) for steaming, but the gap between wires are bigger and food can easily fall down.
 This collapsible steamer basket has been my all-time favorite for steaming in the pot or the instant pot.
 It’s a great tool to have especially if you enjoy steaming vegetables and other food.

 In Japan, we have a specific kitchen utensil for straining food into a smooth texture and it’s called Uragoshiki (裏ごし器).
-It’s made of wooden cylinders and a fine mesh made of horsehair traditionally, but in recent years, nylon and metal are being used.
+It’s made of wooden cylinders and a fine mesh made of horsehair traditionally, but in recent years, nylon and metal have been used.

-This fine mesh flour sifter can be used as a strainer for starchy food like sweet potatoes and kabocha squash in order to remove the fibers.
+This stainless steel fine-mesh sifter can be used as a strainer for starchy food like sweet potatoes and kabocha squash in order to remove the fibers.

-No Instant Pot?
-Here’s How to Prepare Kabocha Flan over Stovetop
+How to Prepare Kabocha Flan over the Stovetop

-Step 1: Fill the large skillet or pot with 1-inch water and bring it to boil.
+Step 1: Fill the large skillet or pot with 1-inch water and bring it to a boil.

 Step 3: Turn off the heat but DO NOT open the lid.
-Let the flan steamed with remaining heat for another 10 minutes.
+Let the flan steam with the remaining heat for another 10 minutes.

 Step 4: Take out the ramekins and remove aluminum foil.
 Insert a skewer in the center to see if the custard is set and no liquid coming out.
 Let cool on the counter until the flan is cool.
 When they are at room temperature, move to the refrigerator to chill for at least 2 hours, or preferably overnight.

 This Kabocha Pumpkin Flan recipe is not only luscious, but it’s also a perfect make-ahead dessert to serve for a special occasion.
-I hope you enjoy!
+I hope you enjoy it!

 Instant Pot Kabocha Flan